 If a big rig rolls over or is involved in a crash, falling cargo can injure other drivers.
 For trucks carrying hazardous cargo, especially hazardous liquids and gases, an accident can cause serious injuries and medical problems when people come in contact with the liquid or fumes.

-If a large 18-wheeler truck is not maintained and serviced properly, it can cause an accident.
+Since 18-wheelers are on the road more often than a regular passenger vehicle, it’s no surprise that the parts are worn out or need repairing more often than that on a car.
+If a large 18-wheeler truck has not maintained and serviced properly, it can cause an accident.
 Two common maintenance issues the cause motor vehicle accidents are low tire pressure and worn brakes.

 The way drivers operate their 18-wheelers and the things they do or don’t do while driving can cause a serious accident.
 These actions are reckless or negligent.
 Examples include:

-According to the National Highway Traffic Safety Administration (NHTSA), commercial truck drivers are involved in about 120,000-160,000 crashes each year in the U.S. These accidents cause catastrophic injuries to thousands of people, especially those in smaller passenger vehicles.
+According to the NHTSA, commercial truck drivers are involved in about 120,000-160,000 crashes each year in the U.S. These accidents cause catastrophic injuries to thousands of people, especially those in smaller passenger vehicles.
 Drivers and passengers in other motor vehicles are much more likely to be severely injured or killed than drivers of large commercial vehicles when a truck and another vehicle collide.
 Seventy-one percent of those killed in truck crashes were in other, smaller vehicles.

 Because 18-wheeler trucks are so much larger and heavier than other vehicles, the injuries that happen in an accident are more severe than in a typical car accident.
 Sometimes they are fatal.